deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 ### Pipeline Serialization

-We decide to remove the possibility of serializing single Pipelines and to defer such task to Haystack Applications.
+We decide to remove the possibility of serializing single `Pipeline`s and to defer such task to Haystack `Application`s.
 See the dedicated paragraph.

-This decision was made to remove the current ambiguity of Pipeline YAMLs being able to store several Pipelines, while `Pipeline.save_to_yaml()` can only save one.
+This decision was made to remove the current ambiguity of `Pipeline` YAMLs being able to store several `Pipeline`s, while `Pipeline.save_to_yaml()` can only save one.

+### Evaluation

+Evaluation of Pipelines is a topic too wide for the scope of this proposal, so it has been left out on purpose.
+We will open a separate proposal after this one has been approved.

 ## Haystack Applications

 _(Disclaimer: no draft implementation available yet)_

-Haystack Applications are wrappers on top of a set of pipelines.
+Haystack `Application`s are wrappers on top of a set of pipelines.
 Their advantage is that they can contain nodes and stores that are shared across different pipelines.

 In code, they look like this: